 Here are a few pictures from that sweet, simple memory.

-And so, we’ve continued these fun Valentine’s Day traditions every year, tweaking them as we go: adding new things and taking out others.
+We’ve continued these fun Valentine’s Day traditions every year, tweaking them as we go: adding new things and taking out others.

 It was especially exciting when Handsome Hubby was no longer on midnights and could finally join us, and the years when my stepdaughter was with us for Valentine’s Day!